Skip to main content

 Step 2 - Image 2

-Apply a suction cup to the heated bottom edge of the back cover.
+Apply a suction cup to the heated edge of the back cover, as close to the edge as possible.

-Depending on how aged your phone is, this may take significant force.
-If you are having trouble, apply more heat and try again.
+Depending on the age of your phone, this may be difficult.
+If you are having trouble, apply heat to the edge and try again.

 Step 3 - Image 1